Bathroom Remodeling Plans

 • Ensure clear floor space for easy navigation

-• Eliminate threshold or curb for step-free entry
+• Eliminate the threshold or curb for step-free entry

 • Install a fold-down shower bench or built-in seating